What Is a Personal Line of Credit: Pros, Cons, and When to Use It

 These are the different types of line of credit loans:

-Unsecured LOCs vs Secured LOCs
+Unsecured LOCs vs. Secured LOCs

 The most basic distinction between these two is that secured LOCs involve the use of collateral as a guarantee, while unsecured ones don’t.
 Ultimately, it’s the lender that decides whether you are eligible for an unsecured personal line of credit or a secured one.
-The latter is easier to get because the loan is secured against your assets, while the unsecured option requires a good credit score.

 Most lenders are more comfortable with handing out secured loans.
 The collateral put down by the borrower offers a means to recoup the advanced funds in the event of a borrower defaulting.
 There are many reasons for nonpayment, from financial difficulties to even the death of a borrower, but all result in losses for lenders.

-Secured lines of credit are also advantageous for borrowers.
-In addition to the larger credit limits, they don’t have to deal with the high annual percentage rate or APR that comes with an unsecured line of credit.
-In addition to the high credit score requirement for borrowers, unsecured facilities also pose a high risk for lenders.
+In addition to the high credit score requirement for borrowers, unsecured loans also pose a high risk for lenders.
 As such, financial institutions work to minimize their exposure by limiting the amount of funds that can be borrowed and by charging higher interest rates.

 Revolving vs. Non-Revolving Lines of Credit